seandenigris/XML-Parser/repository/XML-Parser.package/XMLDecodingReadStreamAdapter.class/README.md

-This is a stream adapter for basic read streams that support peek, next, and atEnd that can also decode them using stream decoder classes.
+This stream adapter decodes stream contents using a stream decoder.